jtonic/tools/vim/shortcuts.md

 - `zg` (n) add the word under cursor in the dictionary
 - `zw` (n) remove the word under cursor from the dictionary

+## Lazy-vim

+- `Leader /` search for a pattern in root directory
+- `Leader <space>` fuzzy search for a file in the root directory
+- `H` show/hide hidden files in the file explorer

 ## Next shortcuts to figure out
 - move a line up and down (see the ./configuration.md on how to map keys to move lines up/down, or duplicate them up/down)
 - move a block of text up and down (same as above)